Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

   - Patient Address
   - Symptoms
   - Additional Information (optional)
-- **Gender Detection**: Automatically determines gender from patient name (defaults to Female)
+- **Gender Detection**: Automatically determines gender from name (defaults to Female)
 - **Duplicate Prevention**: Checks for existing patients before creating new ones
-- **Data Review**: Allows editing of extracted data before file creation
+- **Pre-filled Forms**: Extracted data automatically populates the create file form
-- **Smart Button Visibility**: Buttons appear only when appropriate actions are available
+- **Session Management**: Secure data transfer between upload and create pages

 ## How to Use

-### Two-Step Process:
+### Simple Two-Step Process:

 **Step 1: Upload and Process**
 1. Navigate to the FileResource list view
 2. Click the "Upload Screenshot" button in the header actions
 3. Select a client from the dropdown
 4. Upload a screenshot of the patient information
-5. Click the **"Process Image"** button to extract data using OCR
+5. Click **"Process Image & Continue"** to extract data using OCR
-6. The extracted data will populate the form fields automatically
+6. You'll be redirected to the create file page with pre-filled data

 **Step 2: Review and Create**
-7. Review and edit the extracted data in the form fields
+7. Review and edit the extracted data in the create file form
 8. Fill in any missing required fields (Service Type is required)
-9. Click the **"Create File"** button to create the new file
+9. Click **"Create"** to create the new file

 ## Implementation Details